Relewise/relewise-demos-shop-vue/README.md

 # Relewise Demo Shop Vue

 This is the Relewise demo shop featuring Search & Recommendations built on top of the JavaScript SDK.
-The Demo is built using Vue/Vue.js.
+The Demo is built using Vue/Vue.js 3.

+## Live demo

-Link to the demo shop is here: https://relewise.github.io/relewise-demos-shop-vue/
+Link to the demo shop is here: https://relewise-demo-shop.netlify.app/

+## Bleeding-edge preview

+The newest and unstable release of the demo shop can be found here: https://latest--relewise-demo-shop.netlify.app/

 In order to run the demo shop you access to a dataset in Relewise.